noah-correa/COMP6080-ass2-javascript/README.md

 * Let a user click on a user's name from a job, like, or comment, and be taken to a profile screen for that user.
 * The profile screen should contain any information the backend provides for that particular user ID via (`GET /user`).
 * The profile should also display all jobs made by that person.
 You are not required to show likes and/or comments for each job here.
 * The profile should also display somewhere all other users this profile is watched by (information via `GET /user`).
-This should consist of a list of names (which for each name links to another profile), as well as a count somewhere on the page that shows the total number of users they watch.
+This should consist of a list of names (which for each name links to another profile), as well as a count somewhere on the page that shows the total number of users they are watched by.

 #### 2.4.2.
 Viewing your own profile
 * Users can view their own profile as if they would any other user's profile